pyOpenSci/pyopensci.github.io/_posts/2020-05-08-worldwide-rse-mentoring-network.md

 ## How Can We Help Scientist-coders Move Faster from Novice to Expert?

-Hopefully you now can see why it seems to me there has to a better way to help scientist-coders learn.
-Even the dumb ones like me.
+You see why I feel there has to a better way to help scientist-coders learn.
-I guess I'm asking, are there things we can do as a (PyOpenSci) community to further help other scientist-coders avoid my pain.
-And not just general stuff like what are best practices for cleaning and transforming data.
-I'm almost more worried about things that are domain specific.
+I guess I'm asking, are there things we can do as a (PyOpenSci) community to help other scientist-coders avoid my pain.
+We already have made tremendous progress in terms of teaching computational skills to novices.
+Beyond this basic level of computational literacy, there are two areas I think we could focus on as a PyOpenSci community two further help scientist-coders move faster from novice to expert.
+The first area is research domain specific:
 How can we help a relative newbie answer questions like: what libraries do people in our domain usually use?
-And also questions that feel more Python specific, like:
+For some fields this is fairly obvious, e.g. astrophysics, but for other areas where Python tools are new by comparison, e.g., earth science or economics, I think we could do more to help connect researchers to the tools.
+The second area is Python specific.
+How can we help new research software engineers answer questions, like:
 When should I use sub-packages?
 Why would I ever want an `__all__` statement in my module?